 After programming the first chemical, the controller returns to the first chemical decision to allow the programming of a second chemical.
-Up to five chemicals can be programmed for each bath

 - 0 No additional chemical in this bath.
 The cursor advances to the next decision. - 3 Chemical 3 (or any other valid chemical number).
 Cursor advances to decision W for this chemical.